Search

 Understanding Embryo Grading

-Embryo grading is a tool that helps embryologists and physicians during an IVF treatment to determine, exactly which embryos to transfer, the optimal day of transfer and the appropriate number of embryos to transfer.
+Embryo grading is a crucial tool that helps embryologists and physicians during an IVF treatment to assess the quality of an embryo so as to determine, the optimum embryo/(s) to transfer, the day of transfer and the appropriate number of embryos to transfer.
 Typically done on Day 3 and Day 5, grading is not used independently, but is just one part of a complex process that is used along with many factors like patient’s age, fertility history, and other information for deciding the optimum embryo(s) to transfer to maximize the chances of successful pregnancy and minimizing the risks multiple pregnancies.

-While embryo grading provides valuable and critical information, it is important to note that even lower-graded embryos can sometimes result in successful pregnancies.
+While embryo grading provides valuable and critical information, it is not an exact science.
+The appearance of an embryo does not always correlate perfectly with its genetic health or its ability to result in a successful pregnancy.
+It is important to note that even lower-graded embryos can sometimes result in successful pregnancies.
 Additionally, grading does not guarantee pregnancy outcomes, as other factors such as uterine receptivity and genetic abnormalities can also influence success

 Day 3 Embryos